Appllo 16 Moon Mission Grand Prix | A Tribute

 Related Post

 The Descartes landing site is in a highlands region of the moon's southeast quadrant, characterized by hilly, grooved, furrowed terrain.
-It was selected as an outstanding location for sampling two volcanic constructional units of the highlands – the Cayley formation and the Kant Plateau.
+It was selected as an outstanding location for sampling two volcanic construction units of the highlands – the Cayley Formation and the Kant Plateau.
 The Apollo Lunar Surface Experiments Package, or ALSEP, was the fourth such station to become operational after Apollos 12, 14 and 15.

-Here's an Apollo 16 Lunar Grand Prix video, enjoy:
+Here's an Apollo 16 Lunar Grand Prix video above, enjoy:

 Credit: NASA/Sky And Telescope/UFO Sighting's Footage/NASA/Ufosfootage/Canva.